 (The jury may determine runners-up and honourable mention awards as well.
 There are no monetary prizes associated with these awards.)

-The winning teams will be invited to present their ideas at a special awards presentation session of the NCC’s Urbanism Lab on April 30, 2020.
+The winning teams will be invited to present their ideas at a special awards presentation session of the NCC’s Urbanism Lab in the fall of 2020.
 Travel and accommodation expenses for the two winning teams will be covered (see details that follow under Terms of Reference, Eligibility, to learn about the rules).

-Thanks to VIA Rail, winning teams will present their ideas in Ottawa on April 30th.
+Thanks to VIA Rail, winning teams will present their ideas in Ottawa in the fall of 2020.

 VIA Rail is the official transportation service provider for this year’s Student Ideas Competition for Canada’s Capital.

 The competition is open to any students who are currently enrolled in a design-focused program at an accredited educational institution in Canada.
 The maximum number of participants per team is three.